 Ophir Ilzetzki – Biography

 Ophir’s music explores various forces through instrumental, electronic, computer, performance, task and conceptual scores, where his works often research the intersection between through-composed and improvised pieces.
 His ongoing attempt is to strip forms to their bare essentials whilst still maintaining their identity.
-In recent years Ophir has been researching the application of games to musical structures, a fascination leading more often than not to another intersection that combines music with dramaturgy.
+In recent years Ophir has been researching the application of games to musical structures, a fascination leading more often than not to another field of interest - the combination of music with dramaturgy.

 Born Aug.
 1978 in Washington D.C.